![]() |

 All cryogenic processes include these steps:

 Cryogenic processes are the most cost effective separation process for producing at high production rates and are capable of making the highest purity products (see System Optimization Guidelines).
 The portions of the cryogenic air separation process that operate at very low temperatures (the distillation columns, heat exchangers and cold interconnecting piping sections) must be well insulated to minimize energy consumption and avoid operating problems.
 To accomplish this, these components are located inside insulated, sealed (and nitrogen purged) structures called "cold boxes”.
 Cold boxes may have a rectangular or round footprint and, depending on plant type and capacity, may measure approximately 2 to 4 meters on each side and have a height of 15 to 60 meters.
-Oxygen and nitrogen gases typically emerge from the air separation process at close to ambient air temperature and at relatively low pressure.
+In a classic cryogenic air separation unit the oxygen and nitrogen products are produced at close to ambient air temperature and at relatively low pressure.
 (Depending upon product mix and manufacturer/ operator preferences, cryogenic air separation plants may be referred to as an Air Separation Unit, ASU, Oxygen Plant, Oxygen Generator, Nitrogen Plant or Nitrogen Generator.)
-When products must be supplied at higher pressures, product compression may be used, or the air separation process technology may be chosen to allow one or more products to be produced at higher pressure (at some sacrifice in air separation / product purification power, but with an overall saving in power and / or capital cost).
+However, modifications to the basic cycle allow products to be produced at higher pressures.
+The modification may be as simple as adding product compression, or the air separation process technology (complexity and configuration) may be chosen to allow one or more products to be produced at higher pressure.
+Optimal process selections allow for the most economical tradeoff between capital cost, power consumption, and overall system operating simplicity and reliability.
 Nitrogen plants are routinely designed for delivery pressures of either 1-3 atmospheres or 6-8 atmospheres).
-Oxygen plants can incorporate what are known as LOX boil or pumped LOX cycles, which produce products at pressures of 7 barg (100 psig) or more without product compression (but which require additional feed air compression and a special LOX vaporization / feed air cooling heat exchanger system).
+Oxygen plants can incorporate what are known as pumped LOX cycles, which produce products at pressures of 7 barg (100 psig) to several hundred psig without product compression.
+These cycles use additional feed air compression and a special LOX vaporization / feed air cooling heat exchanger system to eliminate product oxygen compression.
 Most cryogenic air separation plants can produce a few percent of the plant product as liquid.
 If large amounts of oxygen or nitrogen are desired in liquid form, additional refrigeration (external to the basic air separation unit) is required.
-The set of equipment which accomplishes this task is commonly called a Liquefier, and it typically uses nitrogen as the working fluid.
+The set of equipment which accomplishes this task is commonly called a Liquefier, and it uses nitrogen as the primary working fluid.
 Through compression, expansion and heat exchange, liquefiers produce the refrigeration needed to lower the temperature of large amounts of product from near-ambient to about -300˚F / -185˚C, then condense and sub-cool those products prior to sending them to storage.
 Sub-cooling is desirable to minimize vaporization of stored product due to heat leak into the storage tank. |

 Non-cryogenic Air Separation: Newer Technologies Suitable for Some Applications |

 Non-cryogenic air separation processes are most likely to be a suitable and cost effective choice when high purity product is not required and/or when the required production rate is relatively small.
+They may also be advantageous at higher production rates when product usage is not continuous, since they can be started up quickly and shut down when product is not needed.
+A buffer tank is commonly used downstream of the production unit to smoothly accommodate varying demand patterns.
 Non-cryogenic processes use physical properties other than boiling point to separate and purify components of air at close-to-ambient temperature.
 Systems belong to one of two major technology categories: adsorption processes and membrane diffusion-separation systems.
 Adsorption-based processes may be described using a number of generic names (Pressure Swing Adsorption or PSA, Vacuum Swing Adsorption or VSA, Vacuum-Pressure Swing Adsorption or VPSA) or by trade names.
 The same holds true for Membrane separation systems.
 PSA, VSA and VPSA systems use differences in adsorption of gases on specially-fabricated materials to make the desired separations.
 Different adsorbents are used for oxygen and nitrogen generation, but the physical appearance and operating principles of the systems are similar.
 Membrane systems use differences in diffusion rates between, for instance, oxygen and nitrogen or hydrogen and CO2 through the walls of specially designed and fabricated hollow polymer tubes. |

 Overall Supply System Optimization: |

-| Inter-relationships between the anticipated level of customer demand, production technology and product delivery mode are reviewed on our Delivery Methods and Plant Selection and Optimization pages. |
+Inter-relationships between the anticipated level of customer demand, production technology and product delivery mode are reviewed on our Delivery Methods and Plant Selection and Optimization pages. |

-UIG Air Separation Plants and UCG Onsite-Produced Gas Supply Services: |
+UIG: Supplier of Air Separation Plants - UCG Supplier of Onsite-Produced Gases: |

 Information on UIG and UCG